-Scrutiny Members were asked to comment on the reports which were to be considered at the West of England Combined Authority Committee and Joint Committee.
-These responses were collated and summarised in a document that was circulated in advance to those two meetings.
-The committee noted the recent motion approved by Bristol City Council about Bristol being carbon neutral by 2030.
-In light of this, the committee felt that WECA should be asked to consider what action it will be able to take to assist Bristol in meeting this target, once the proposal is confirmed by Bristol City Council's executive.
+Carbon neutral target - The committee noted the recent motion approved by Bristol City Council about Bristol being carbon neutral by 2030.
+In light of this, the committee felt that WECA should be asked to consider what action it will be able to take to assist Bristol in meeting this target, once the proposal is confirmed by the BCC executive.